Steelnight/abs-opds/README.md

 ## About

-This repository contains a modified version https://github.com/Vito0912/abs-opds intended to integrate OPDS directly into ABS and to work with koreader (by disabling the login).
+This repository contains a modified version https://github.com/Vito0912/abs-opds intended to integrate OPDS directly into ABS and to work with koreader on a old Kindle Paperwhite (by disabling the login).
 This repo is intented to experiment with Google Jules.

 ## Docker Compose